harveyhuang18/EMR_Merging/README.md

 # EMR-Merging
 We realize data-less and high-performance model merging.

 We provide the code for merging ViT models.
-In the future, we will release the code under different settings including NLP and multi-modal.
+In the future, we will release the code under different settings including NLP, PEFT, and multi-modal.

 # Get Started